artefactual/fixity/docs/fixity.1.md

 ## DESCRIPTION

-fixity is a tool to check fixity of Archival Information Packages (AIPs) stored using the Archivematica Storage Service.
+fixity is a command line tool that assists in checking fixity for AIPs stored in the Archivematica Storage Service.

+fixity is a client application that calls the Storage Service Check Fixity API endpoint for a single AIP or across the entire Storage Service.
+The Storage Service performs the fixity check itself and the results are reported on by the fixity client application.

 fixity can be configured to POST its reports to a remote service after completing every scan.
 It also retains an internal database which keeps track